atmasphere/mc-coal/docs/source/data_api.rst

 --------------
 Authentication
 --------------
-Calls to services can be authenticated via a normal login session cookie (via a browser) or valid Google Account OAuth credentials.
-Both of these authentication schemes require calls be made using HTTPS.
+Calls to services can be authenticated via a normal login session cookie (via a browser) or valid Google Account OAuth credentials and provide an authenticated user to the service.

+.. sidebar:: User Authentication

+  Both of the user authentication schemes require calls be made using HTTPS.
 If your mc-coal instance is mapped to a custom domain, you'll need to make calls to your application's ``appspot.com`` domain rather than your custom domain.

 Unless otherwise indicated, services don't actually require authenicating a user.
 In these cases, the ``COAL_API_PASSWORD`` as defined in ``mc_coal_config.py`` passed via the ``p`` query parameter can be used in lieu of the session cookie or oauth.